[Interview] Legalising cannabis: Germany first, Europe next?

 Does the Bundesrat have an actual veto power, or can they just delay?

 Yes, they can veto it.
+Although they can't veto decriminalisation.

 You mentioned money.
 Do you have an estimate for what the total German cannabis market might be worth under legalisation, and therefore, how much tax revenue the government might receive?